 What does F-16 Have to do With Karate?

-The F-16 is the first fighter jet aircraft that was intentionally designed to be inherently unstable, also known as “relaxed static stability”, in order to improve its maneuverability and nimbleness.
+The F-16 was the first fighter jet intentionally designed to be inherently unstable, also known as “relaxed static stability.”
+This unique design allowed for greater maneuverability and speed, unlike most aircraft that are built for stability but sacrifice agility.

 Scroll to Top